Peggun/sb/README.md

 # sb
- sb is a tool to manage your backups
+sb, Simple Backup, is a tool to be able to manage your backups efficiently.
+Here is the documentation.

+## Commands